Clinton Mob Lawyer Lanny Davis Sold Out His Client

 Last night, on Chris Hayes’ show, opportunistic Rep. Joaquin Castro accused Trump of being an “unindicted co-conspirator”, quoting law professor Jonathan Turley, and called on Congress to launch a probe into possible criminal action by the president.
 Never mind that we already have one with Mueller.

 Unless he has something other than Cohen’s lying word, it’s meaningless.
+He might have something on tape.
+They do have tapes.
+We will have to see.

 HILLARY’S LAWYER FRIEND TAUNTS TRUMP